My 2-week road trip itinerary from Denver to LA

 Our time in Colorado will start with some sightseeing in Denver, though to be honest, most of our time in the city will be probably be spent drinking craft beer, eating ridiculously good food, and visiting a dispensary or two.

 After we’ve gotten ourselves into a deeply relaxed state, we’ll drive south to start our Colorado road trip, beginning with Colorado Springs then onwards to Great Sand Dunes National Park and Mesa Verde National Park.
-I’ve booked us a few adorable hotels and Airbnbs, which include a mountain retreat near Colorado Springs and a wood cabin in the south of the state!
+I’ve booked us a few adorable hotels and private rentals, which include a mountain retreat near Colorado Springs and a wood cabin in the south of the state!

 Utah